Patryk27/cr8r/README.md

 cr8r (pronounced _crater_) is a tool that strives to be an intranet-oriented clone of [Crater](https://github.com/rust-lang/crater).

-Essentially: instead of performing experiments on the entire Rust's ecosystem, you configure a list of your own projects and practice on them.
+Essentially: instead of performing experiments on the entire Rust's ecosystem, you configure a list of your own projects and practice on them, on your own computer(s).

 Currently you can check how your code will behave:
 - ... with different version of Rust's toolchain,
-- ... with different version of any crate.
+- ... with different version of any crate inside your dependency chain.

 ## Setup